andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 - additional flows are in the "flows" folder in this repository and can be downloaded there
 - Colors get more complicated.
 These are x/y values now.
 To determine the right value I recommend to change the color in the app and watch the EventStream.
 Open the color payload until you find the x/y values and use these.
 - For a full API Documentation you could create an Account at: https://developers.meethue.com/

+### If your Bridge stops sending Events from yadomi's node (this can be related to Network connectivity loss) try to re-deploy the node, or get a new api token.
+Restarting Node-RED might work as well.

 If you need help, start a discussion and when you are pleased with this repository, click donate and buy me a coffee :) Thanks